splch/qubit-simulator/README.md

 ## Overview

 `QubitSimulator` is a simple and lightweight quantum computing simulator library implemented in Python.
-It provides basic functionalities for simulating quantum circuits with commonly used quantum gates, including Hadamard, Phase, $\frac{\pi}{8}$, and Controlled-NOT gates.
+It provides basic functionalities for simulating quantum circuits with commonly used quantum gates, including Hadamard, $\frac{\pi}{8}$, and Controlled-NOT gates.
 You can also perform measurements on qubits and run the quantum circuit for multiple shots.

 ## Features

-- [x] Universal gate set (CNOT, H, S, T)
+- [x] Universal gate set (CNOT, H, T)
+- [ ] Circuit printing
-- [ ]
+- [ ] Universal gate (U)

 ## Installation